turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 end
 ```

-It is Sidekiq convention to use the suffix of `_Worker` for your worker classes.
+It is Sidekiq convention to use the suffix of `_Job` for your job classes.

-In newer versions of Sidekiq, you may need to use `rails generate sidekiq:job <job_name>`.

-### Defining Worker Operations
+### Defining Sidekiq Job Operations

-Within a Sidekiq job, the instance method `#perform` is what gets called whenever a job appears for our worker to do.
-Other methods can live within the job class, but `#perform` is what will be invoked when running the worker.
+Within a Sidekiq job, the instance method `#perform` is what gets called whenever a job appears for our job to do.
+Other methods can live within the job class, but `#perform` is what will be invoked when running the job.

-Let's think about what needs to go in here and about what inputs are required for the worker to do its job:
+Let's think about what needs to go in here and about what inputs are required for the job:

 Needs to take in the email address and thought (since these are the parameters needed to send the email)
 Needs to send an email using the UserNotifier
 Given these constraints, it might look something like:

 ```
-class GifSenderWorker
+class GifSenderJob
-  include Sidekiq::Worker
+  include Sidekiq::Job
   def perform(email, thought)
     UserNotifierMailer.send_randomness_email(email, thought).deliver_now
   end
 end
 ```

-### Queueing Jobs -- Sidekiq::Worker.perform_async
+### Queueing Jobs -- Sidekiq::Job.perform_async

-The Sidekiq worker defines what actual work will be done whenever our background process is invoked.
+The Sidekiq job defines what actual work will be done whenever our background process is invoked.
 Now we just need to actually invoke it.

-With Sidekiq, we dispatch a job for a worker to do later by calling `.perform_async` on our worker and providing it whatever arguments are needed for the job.
+With Sidekiq, we dispatch a job for a job to do later by calling `.perform_async` on our job and providing it whatever arguments are needed for the job.

 Under the hood, the .perform_async method writes data into Redis indicating the type of job which needs to be done and the data associated with it.
-The workers (in a separate process) are monitoring the queue so that whenever new jobs appear, they can spring into action and do them!
+The queues are monitored in a separate process so that whenever new jobs appear, they'll be started!

 Also commonly used is `.perform_at` which can be reviewed in the Sidekiq docs.
 This method allows you to specify the date/time a job should execute.